HEAVY METALS & ESSENTIAL ELEMENTS

 Heavy metal exposure is on the rise.
-Common sources include cigarettes, seafood, rice, well water, vaccinations & dental fillings.
+Common sources include cigarettes, seafood, rice, well water & dental fillings.

 These toxic elements can significantly increase our risk of developing conditions like dementia, infertility, diabetes and cancer.
 They are also known to cause damage to the liver, kidneys and brain, as well as the cardiovascular, nervous and endocrine systems.

 Essential elements are abundant, too, and only healthy when they are within optimal ranges.
 Nutrients like copper, iodine, magnesium, selenium and zinc are critical for enzymes that synthesize neurotransmitters and activate hormones.
 Bromine and lithium, while not currently classified as “essential” elements, have been shown to play a positive role in health but are also potentially toxic at excessive levels.

 Getting too much, and sometimes too little, of various elements has consequences for our overall health.